-Savers have tons of options for parking their cash.
-But choosing among a savings account, money market account and short-term certificate of deposit such as a 3-month CD can be confusing.
+Savers have tons of places to park their cash.
+But choosing between a savings account and a certificate of deposit can be difficult.

 “Money market and high-yield savings accounts typically offer higher interest rates than standard savings accounts, but normally require higher balances and may have restrictions or conditions to accessing one’s money,” says Robert Drury, executive director of the Association of Christian Financial Advisors.